From Manager, May 1, 2018

 PM Prayuth, bottom left: Must [big word] absorb!!!
 It’s Thai culture.

 The cartoonist shows Thai PMs who used this strategy starting from the bottom left to right, Prayuth, Thaksin, Chavalit Yongchaiyudh

 Top right to left: Chuan Leekpai, Suchinda Kraprayoon and Chatichai Choonhavan.

-[Each party, particularly the big parties, will try to attract MPs to their teams with the aim to win the election and thus support the party’s choice for PM.
+[Each party, particularly the big parties, will try to attract MPs to their teams with the aim to win elections and thus support a party’s choice for PM.

 The cartoonist shows this as a septic tank collection pipe which sucks up useless, old-guard politicians.

 The 1990s were rife with MPs being offered huge sums of money to switch parties or otherwise ditch existing alliances.